Skip to main content

 Security, Compliance & Audit Trail

-GDPR Compliant Encrypted Transfer ISO 6346 Validation Role-Based Access Continuous Audit Trail Offline Capable Isolated Shipper Tenant
+Privacy-by-design Encrypted Transfer ISO 6346 Validation Role-Based Access Continuous Audit Trail Offline Capable Isolated Shipper Tenant

 Shipper inspection records are held in a separate, secure tenant — not accessible to depots or shipping lines unless explicitly granted via guest portal